sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 1. Select the link to open the **feedback** form.

 1. Enter your responses in the feedback form and then select **Send**.

+## Review

+In this lab, you have understood how to draft an email, view and save the email summary.

+### You have successfully completed the lab.